Theoretical Design of Effective Multilayer Optical Coatings Using Oxyhydride Thin Films: Simulation details, methods and modeling

 \section{Simulation details, methods and modeling}

-The Vienna ab initio Simulation Package (VASP)~\cite{vasp1,vasp2} and projector augmented-wave (PAW) method \cite{bloh,paw} were used for simulations of the electronic structure and optical properties within the density functional theory (DFT).
-The calculations employed PAW pseudo-potentials based on the plane-wave basis sets taken as $4s^2 4p^6 5s^2 4d^1$, $2s^2 2p^4$ and $1s^1$ for \ce{Y}, \ce{O} and \ce{H} elements, respectively.
-Non-local exchange effects have been taken into account in the scheme of the range-separated hybrid Heyd-Scuseria-Ernzerhof (HSE06) functional~\cite{hse1,hse2,hse3} The fraction of the Fock exchange were modeled as for an ion–covalent semiconducting system in terms of the inverse dielectric constant~\cite{Audrius2008,Vidal2010,Audrius2011,Mad2011,He2012} $\epsilon_{\infty}^{-1}\,$.
-The ion-clamped static dielectric tensor ($\epsilon_{\infty}$) was obtained according to the procedure of the density functional perturbation theory as implemented in VASP.
-The $\Gamma$-centered optimized $8\times8\times8$ ${\bf k}$-points grid and $700$ eV cutoff energy have been used for the numerical integration.
-The post-processing analysis has been performed with the aid of the following programming tools: The Vesta program~\cite{vesta} for characterization and visualization of the lattice structures; the IMD software~\cite{IMD} for modeling the optical properties of multi-layer combinations.
-Macroscopic optical properties were evaluated on the base of calculations of the frequency-dependent complex dielectric function $\epsilon(\omega) = \epsilon_1(\omega) + i\epsilon_2(\omega)$.
-The Elk Code~\cite{elk} was used for modeling a frequency profile of the 2nd-order susceptibility.
+The Vienna ab initio Simulation Package (VASP)~\cite{vasp1,vasp2} and projector augmented-wave (PAW) method \cite{bloh,paw} were used for simulations of the electronic structure and optical properties.
+The periodic DFT calculations employed PAW pseudo-potentials and the plane-wave basis sets taken as $4s^2 4p^6 5s^2 4d^1$, $2s^2 2p^4$ and $1s^1$ for \ce{Y}, \ce{O} and \ce{H} elements, respectively.
+Non-local exchange effects have been taken into account by using the range-separated hybrid Heyd-Scuseria-Ernzerhof (HSE06) functional~\cite{hse1,hse2,hse3} The fraction of the Fock exchange was estimated in the scheme of an ion–covalent semiconducting system~\cite{Audrius2008,Vidal2010,Audrius2011,Mad2011,He2012} via the evaluation of the inverse dielectric constant $\epsilon_{\infty}^{-1}\,$.
+These calculations, which have taken into account local field effects, were performed in accordance with the procedure of the density functional perturbation theory as implemented in VASP \cite{Gajdo2006}.
+The $\Gamma$-centered optimized $8\times8\times8$ ${\bf k}$-points grid and $700$ eV cutoff energy have been used for the numerical integration over a Brillouin zone (BZ).
+Macroscopic optical properties were evaluated on the base of the frequency-dependent complex dielectric function $\epsilon(\omega) = \epsilon_1(\omega) + i\epsilon_2(\omega)$.
+The IMD software~\cite{IMD} was used to simulate optical coatings consisting of multilayer combinations.
+The Elk code~\cite{elk} was used to calculate the frequency profile of the 2nd-order susceptibility.

-Comparison~of~experimental~studies~\cite{Montero2017,baba2020} with the theoretical results~\cite{Pishtshev2014,Pishtshev2019} showed that the low-oxidized composition \ce{Y4H10O} ($P{\overline{4}}3m$) along with three polymorphic phases of the highly-oxidized structure \ce{YHO} ($F{\overline{4}}3m$, $P{\overline{4}}3m$ and $Pnma$) can be chosen as suitable models that are most closely reproduce the lattice architecture of experimental samples.
-In Table~\ref{tab:crystal}, we quoted the main crystallographic data predicted in our previous work~\cite{Pishtshev2019}.
-We used these data for the models \ce{Y4H10O} and \ce{YHO} to simulate their electronic structure and optical properties.

-Note that upon further increase of the oxygen content (when the ratio \ce{O/H} becomes greater than $1$) there occurs the disbalance between the \ce{Y-H} and \ce{Y-O} connections which leads to the full destabilization of yttrium oxyhydride crystal structure~\cite{Pishtshev2019}.